Metric Geometry of Spaces of Persistence Diagrams: Introduction

 \subsection{Our contributions}

 Motivated by the preceding considerations, we develop a general framework for the geometric study of generalized spaces of persistence diagrams.
 To the best of our knowledge, the present article is the first attempt to systematically analyze the geometric properties of such spaces.
 Our departure point is the existence of a family of functors $\DD_p\colon \MetPair\to \Met_*$, $1\leq p < \infty$ (resp.\ $\DD_\infty\colon \MetPair\to \PMet_*$), from the category $\MetPair$ of metric pairs equipped with relative Lipschitz maps into the category $\Met_*$ of pointed metric spaces equipped with pointed Lipschitz maps (resp.\ the category $\PMet_*$ of pointed pseudometric spaces equipped with pointed Lipschitz maps), which assign to each metric pair $(X,A)$, where $X$ is a metric space and $A\subset X$ is a closed and non-empty subset, a space of persistence diagrams $\DD_p(X,A)$.
-In particular, for $(X,A) = (\R^2,\Delta)$, where $\Delta = \{(x,y)\in \R^2: x=y\}$ is the diagonal of $\R^2$, we recover the spaces $\DD_p(\R^2,\Delta)$ of Euclidean persistence diagrams equipped with the $p$-Wasserstein distance studied in \cite{mileyko1,turner14}.
+In particular, for $(X,A) = (\R^2,\Delta)$, where $\Delta = \{(x,y)\in \R^2: x=y\}$ is the diagonal of $\R^2$, we recover the spaces $\DD_p(\R^2,\Delta)$, that arise in persistent homology, equipped with the $p$-Wasserstein distance.
+These spaces were studied in \cite{mileyko1,turner14}.
 Bubenik and Elchesen studied such functors from an algebraic point of view in \cite{bubenik2}.
 Here, we disregard the algebraic structure and focus on the behavior of several basic topological, metric, and geometric properties and invariants under the functors $\DD_p$.
+When $X=\R^{2n}_{\geq 0} = \{(x_1,y_1,\dots,x_n,y_n):0\leq x_i\leq y_i\ \text{for}\ i=1,\dots,n\}$ and $A=\Delta_n = \{(x_1,y_1,\dots,x_n,y_n)\in \R^{2n}_{\geq 0}: x_i=y_i\ \text{for}\ i=1,\dots, n\}$ for $n\geq 2$, the resulting spaces $\DD_p(\R^{2n}_{\geq 0},\Delta_n)$, that we call from now on \emph{spaces of Euclidean persistence diagrams}, can be considered as the parameter spaces for rectangle persistent modules.
+These modules arise in the context of multiparameter persistent homology and have been investigated by several authors (see, for example, \cite{bak2021,botnan2022,cochoy2020,SC17}).

 Our aim is twofold: first, to show that many basic results useful in statistical analysis on spaces of Euclidean persistence diagrams hold for the generalized persistence diagram spaces $\DD_p(X,A)$, and, second, to study the intrinsic geometry of such spaces, which is of interest in its own right.
+As an application of our framework, we show that different notions of dimension are infinite for spaces the spaces of Euclidean diagrams $\DD_p(\R^{2n},\Delta_n)$.

 Given that each metric pair $(X,A)$ gives rise to a pointed metric space $\DD_p(X,A)$, it is natural to ask whether some form of continuity holds with respect to $(X,A)$.
 To address this question, we introduce the \emph{Gromov--Hausdorff convergence of metric pairs}, a mild generalization of the usual Gromov--Hausdorff convergence of pointed metric spaces (see Definition~\ref{d:pairsGHconv}), and obtain our first main result.